Akilesh-kumar-25/Koko/README.md

-# 🍔 Koko — Flavor That Speak
+# 🍔 Koko — Flavor That Speaks

 Koko is a visually rich, front-end-only website made for a modern food franchise serving burgers, crispy chicken, and other non-veg delights.
 Founded in 2024, Koko now boasts 12 locations and over 12,000 happy customers.